phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 }
 ```

-However optics are not used in most of the code because with the custom hooks we have hidden them.
+However, optics are not used in most of the code because with the custom hooks we have hidden them.

 ## Comment on the useCallback in the state management

 Note the heavy use of useCallback.
-Without them we would be probably re-rendering the whole application every time the
+Without them, we would be probably re-rendering the whole application every time the
 state changes.
 This is extremely subtle, extremely easy to mess up, and we need to constantly be checking.

-# Seperation of concerns in the state
+# Separation of concerns in the state

 We have a number of types of state